-Art/PE/Music in PK-8 Classroom
+Art/PE/Music in the PK-8 Classroom

 This is a survey course that will investigate the curriculum and instruction of art, music, and physical education in the PK-8 Classroom.
 Particular emphasis will be given to current literature and research.
-Covered topics include lesson planning, scope and sequence, grade level content appropriate for art, music and physical education, time management, technology, and state and national content standards.
+Topics to be covered include: lesson planning, scope and sequence, grade level content appropriate for art, music and physical education, time management, technology, state and national standards.
 (MAT - Elementary)